Eskimo Joe: Tours

 share the stories that influenced the songs and will also play cover versions of some songs that influenced the album.

+In 2026, Eskimo Joe are touring to celebrate 20 YEARS OF BLACK FINGERNAILS RED WINE with Alex Lloyd nationally in Australia.

 Other activities

 In April 2010, Eskimo Joe were announced as the 'number-one ticket-holder' for the Fremantle Football Club, replacing golfer Nick O'Hern.
 Quartermain joked that they may pen a club song: "We'll give it a crack.
 We're back here this winter writing our new record so, while we're at it, we may as well knock off a new theme song."
 The band held the honour until 2012, being replaced by Victoria Cross recipient Ben Roberts-Smith.

 A National Office for Live Music was launched by Australian Prime Minister Kevin Rudd in July 2013; and, as of August 2013, Temperley is the state ambassador for Western Australia.